-The property, known as 160 Darling Street, Balmain is located on its southern side, a short distance of its junction with Adolphus and west of the Balmain Bowling Club.
-The property is identified as Lot 3 in DP 270438.
-The land is approximately regular in shape with a 7.005-metre frontage to Darling Street, 30.945 & 30.19-metre depths, a 7.045-metre rear boundary, a site 214.1m2 in size.
+The property, known as 162 Darling Street, Balmain is located on its southern side, a short distance of its junction with Adolphus and west of the Balmain Bowling Club (See locality plan below).
+The property is identified as Lot 4 in DP 270438.
+The land is approximately regular in shape with a 7.005-metre frontage to Darling Street, 29.44 & 30.19-metre depths, a 7.045-metre rear boundary, a site 208.8m2 in size.
 The property rises approximately 1.2 metres from front to rear.

 A three-storey rendered masonry dwelling with a metal roof occupies the site.
-It has an inground swimming pool in its backyard.
 The dwelling is one in a row of 5 identical relatively recent constructed dwellings over a common basement carpark accessed via Wallace Lane at the rear and forms part of a Community Title subdivision.

-The site is located within the Balmain East Heritage Conservation Area.
+The subject property at 162 Darling Street, Balmain, is located within the Balmain East Heritage Conservation Area.
 The property is located within a conservation area.
 The property is not identified as a flood prone lot.